SAP-archive/BUILD/Contribution.md

 ##<a name="What Can I Contribute?"></a>What Can I Contribute?

-You might already know exactly what you do, but if not, you might consider contributing in one or all of the following ways: following:
+You might already know exactly what you do, but if not, you might consider contributing in one or all of the following ways:

 + <a href="#Help Other Drive.SAP Users and Contributors">    Help Other Drive.SAP Users and Contributors</a>